 - the motivation of the topic and contribution to the current status of the field;

-- a prospective plan for the future.
+- a prospective plan for future research.

 Format of the Exam